egordm/boosters/docs/rfcs/0015-linear-trees.md

 The `freeze()` method builds `LeafCoefficients` from the Vec, exactly like it builds `CategoriesStorage` from `categorical_nodes: Vec<(NodeId, Vec<u32>)>`.

+**Empty coefficients**: If all coefficients are pruned (below threshold) or fitting fails, the leaf has no entry in `LeafCoefficients`.
+The `leaf_terms()` method returns `None`, and inference uses the constant base value.

+**Serialization**: `LeafCoefficients` is included in tree serialization (JSON, binary formats).
+Models with linear leaves can be saved and loaded normally.
+Older library versions without linear leaf support will fail to load these models.

 **No MutableLeafCoefficients struct**—just a Vec in MutableTree.

 ### Inference